 - Married or have a dependent child

 - Medical reasons

-It is recommended that students not arrange to live off-campus until their request for exemption has been approved through Residential Living & Learning.
-Proof must be submitted with a complete off-campus request form located on the Residential Living & Learning website at: www.tarleton.edu/housing.
+It is recommended that students not arrange to live off campus until their request for exemption has been approved through Residential Living & Learning.
+Proof must be submitted with a completed off-campus request form located on the Residential Living & Learning website at: www.tarleton.edu/housing.
 For more information, call (254) 968-9083.

-Housing applications are available online at: www.tarleton.edu/housing.
-A $100 deposit must be submitted with all applications.
-Applications are processed in order of the date they are received.
-Assignments are processed in the order the Housing Application/Contract is complete.
-Contact the Residential Living & Learning office at (254)968-9083 or www.tarleton.edu/housing for more information.
+Housing application information is available online at: www.tarleton.edu/housing.
+Students may complete their housing application through their "student" tab found after logging in through "My Gateway."
+A $100 non-refundable application fee must be submitted with all applications.
+Applications are processed for assignment in order of the date they are completed.
+A housing application is not complete until the deposit has been submitted and the student has been admitted to the university.
+Contact the Residential Living & Learning office at 254-968-9083 or www.tarleton.edu/housing for more information.